pyrates-neuroscience/PyRates/documentation/doc/source/installation.rst

 Installation
 ------------

-PyRates can be installed via the `pip` command.  and then simply run the following line from a terminal with the environment being activated:
+`PyRates` can be installed via the `pip` command.
+Simply run the following line from a terminal with the target Python environment being activated:

 .. code-block:: bash